Kebnekaise: Climbing history

-The first ascent to the summit was made on 22 August 1883 by an expedition led by Charles Rabot from France with the locals Jon Larsson, Hans Monsen and Peder Abrahamsson Lindgren.
+The first recorded ascent to the summit was made on 22 August 1883 by an expedition led by Charles Rabot from France with the locals Jon Larsson, Hans Monsen and Peder Abrahamsson Lindgren.
 They started from the Skjomen fjord, Norway since the first railway in the region was built 1888.
 This was only published later.
 More media attention was given to the first Swedish expedition led by Johan Alfred Björling who summited on 9 July 1889.

 The Kebnekaise mountain lodge was opened in 1908, starting more substantial tourism to the mountain.

 The fastest ascent from the mountain lodge to the summit and back is 1:47:17 made on 9 July 2020 by Petter Engdahl.
 The fastest woman is Emelie Forsberg in 2:00:40 done on 7 July 2014.

 Norwegian military plane crash

 On 15 March 2012 a RNoAF Lockheed Martin C-130J Super Hercules military aircraft crashed into the western snowy mountain side a short distance below the ridge that runs between the mountain's two highest peaks.
 Five Norwegian officers were killed.